ramit-cs/sudoku/README.md

 | 1 2 6 | 5 8 7 | 4 9 3 |
 | 3 4 9 | 2 1 6 | 8 5 7 |

+Approach: We can solve this problem by trying each and every number for every empty position but time complexity for this method is O(9^N^2) where N is dimension of